Project-MONAI/MONAI/docs/source/highlights.md

 More details is available at [Fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb).

 ### 2. Distributed data parallel
 Distributed data parallel is an important feature of PyTorch to connect multiple GPU devices on single or multiple nodes to train or evaluate models.
-The distributed data parallel APIs of MONAI are compatible with native PyTorch distributed module, ignite distributed module, Horovod, XLA, SLURM platform, etc. MONAI provides demos for reference: train/evaluate with PyTorch DDP, train/evaluate with Horovod, train/evaluate with Ignite DDP, partition dataset and train with SmartCacheDataset, as well as a real world training example based on Decathlon challenge Task01 - Brain Tumor segmentation.
+The distributed data parallel APIs of MONAI are compatible with native PyTorch distributed module, pytorch-ignite distributed module, Horovod, XLA, and the SLURM platform.
+MONAI provides demos for reference: train/evaluate with PyTorch DDP, train/evaluate with Horovod, train/evaluate with Ignite DDP, partition dataset and train with SmartCacheDataset, as well as a real world training example based on Decathlon challenge Task01 - Brain Tumor segmentation.
 The demo contains distributed caching, training, and validation.
-We tried to train this example on NVIDIA NGC server, got some performance benchmarks for reference(PyTorch 1.6, CUDA 11, NVIDIA V100 GPUs):
+We obtained performance benchmarks for reference (based on PyTorch 1.6, CUDA 11, NVIDIA V100 GPUs):

 ![distributed training results](../images/distributed_training.png)

 ### 3. C++/CUDA optimized modules
+To further accelerate the domain-specific routines in the workflows, MONAI C++/CUDA implementation are introduced as extensions of the PyTorch native implementations.
+MONAI provides the modules using [the two ways of building C++ extensions from PyTorch](https://pytorch.org/tutorials/advanced/cpp_extension.html#jit-compiling-extensions):
-To accelerate some heavy computation progress, C++/CUDA implementation can be an impressive method, which usually brings even hundreds of times faster performance.
-MONAI contains some C++/CUDA optimized modules, like `Resampler`, `Conditional random field (CRF)`, `Fast bilateral filtering using the permutohedral lattice`, and fully support C++/CUDA programs in CI/CD and building package.
+- via `setuptools`, for modules such as `Resampler`, `Conditional random field (CRF)`, `Fast bilateral filtering using the permutohedral lattice`,
+- via just-in-time (JIT) compilation, for the `Gaussian mixtures` module.
+This approach allows for dynamic optimisation according to the user-specified parameters and local system environments.

 ## Applications
 The research area of medical image deep learning is expanding fast.
 To apply the latest achievements into applications, MONAI contains many application components to build end-to-end solutions or prototypes for other similar use cases.